brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 #### Attention Mechanism

 The main component of the transformer is the attention mechanism, that determines how the words in input and output sentences interact.
 In brief, it's the component that *learns* the relationship between words in such a way that it learns the relevant bits of information on each context (thus the naming *Attention* mechanism).
 The transformer architecture includes not one, but several of these mechanisms, executed in parallel, to allow the model to learn multiple relevant aspects of the input.
-This **Multi-head Attention Mechanism** solves for $n$ heads, *What part of the input should I focus on?*
+This **Multi-head Attention Mechanism** solves for $$n$$ heads, *What part of the input should I focus on?*

 Let's look at a single head of attention mechanism for now.
-Take the sentence of length $N$ words, how is each word related to every other word on that sentence?
-The output of a single attention mechanism is then the $N \times N$ matrix storing these inter-word importance metric.
+Take the sentence of length $$N$$ words, how is each word related to every other word on that sentence?
+The output of a single attention mechanism is then the $$N \times N$$ matrix storing these inter-word importance metric.
 Here's an example:

 <p align="center">
 <br/>
 <img width="40%" height="40%" src="/assets/AI-Supercomputing/transformer_attention.PNG"/><br/>
 <br/><small>The attention mechanism output.
-For the sentence of length $N=4$ "The big red dog" the output at every row of the attention matrix is the normalized relevance metric of that word to every other word in the sentence.
+For the sentence of length $$N=4$$ "The big red dog" the output at every row of the attention matrix is the normalized relevance metric of that word to every other word in the sentence.
 Source: unknown.
 </small>
 </p>